weatherfactory/cultistsimulator-visible/Assets/StreamingAssets/MODDING_README.txt

 ACKNOWLEDGEMENTS
 ----------------
 The modding framework is based on Lyrositor's original fan-contributed modding framework.
-The DLL loading functionality follows Chelnoque's suggested approach and sample code.
+Chelnoque suggested the approach and sample code for DLL loading, and made substantial contributions to mod stability and $operations.

 - AK 01/12/2021